Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

     Run command:    python3 src/exercise.py
     Language:       Python 3
     ```
     - Repl.it's Free accounts do not allow students to import assignments (repositories) set to "Private" visibility.
+However, When assignments are set to "public" visibility, students will have access to each other's solutions.
+This may cause issues with plagiarism.
-In order for your students to successfuly use Repl.it for a GitHub assignment, you must choose an option:
+    - In order for your students to successfuly use Repl.it for a GitHub assignment, you must either:
         - Make the assignment's repository visibility "Public", or
         - Keep the visibility "Private", and either
             - Direct your students to enroll in the "GitHub Student Developer Pack", then sign up for Repl.it's Hacker plan for 6 months free, or
             - Direct your students to pay for Repl.it's Hacker plan.
-     - PLEASE NOTE: When assignments are set to "public" visibility, students have access to each other's solutions.
-This may cause issues with plagiarism.

 7. Click ***Continue***